edogambacorta/memory-bank/systemPatterns.md

    - Notification includes link to results in S3

 ## Scalability Considerations
-- Design MVP with modularity to facilitate future AWS integration
+- Design initial MVP for single-user performance, focusing on efficient processing of 80-page PDFs
-- Plan for data migration from local storage to S3 during scaling phase
+- Plan for transition from EC2-hosted MVP to local deployment for extended MVP
-- Utilize EC2 Auto Scaling groups in AWS phase to dynamically adjust processing capacity
+- Utilize EC2 Auto Scaling groups in scaled solution phase to dynamically adjust processing capacity
-- Implement SQS in AWS phase to decouple PDF upload from processing, allowing for smooth handling of traffic spikes
+- Implement SQS in scaled solution phase to decouple PDF upload from processing, allowing for smooth handling of traffic spikes

 ## Security Patterns
-- Implement strong local security measures in MVP phase, including data encryption and access controls
-- In AWS phase, implement VPC for network isolation of EC2 instances
+- Implement HTTPS using SSL/TLS certificates for the initial MVP
 - Use IAM roles for secure, key-less authentication between AWS services
+- Implement strong local security measures in extended MVP phase, including data encryption and access controls
+- In scaled solution phase, implement VPC for network isolation of EC2 instances
-- Enable encryption in transit (HTTPS) and at rest (S3 encryption) for all data in AWS phase
+- Enable encryption in transit (HTTPS) and at rest (S3 encryption) for all data in AWS phases
-- Ensure compliance with Swiss data protection laws (including FADP) in both phases
+- Ensure compliance with Swiss data protection laws (including FADP) in all phases, with particular focus on the extended MVP for healthcare use

 ## Monitoring and Logging Patterns
-- Implement local logging and performance monitoring in MVP phase
+- Implement basic logging and performance monitoring for the initial MVP using EC2 instance logs
+- Develop more comprehensive local logging for the extended MVP phase
-- In AWS phase, centralize logs using CloudWatch Logs
+- In scaled solution phase, centralize logs using CloudWatch Logs
-- Set up CloudWatch Dashboards for real-time system overview in AWS phase
+- Set up CloudWatch Dashboards for real-time system overview in AWS phases
-- Implement custom metrics for tracking PDF processing times and success rates in both phases
+- Implement custom metrics for tracking PDF processing times and success rates in all phases

-This system architecture and these patterns provide a scalable, secure, and efficient foundation for our AI-Powered PDF Processing System, starting with a focused MVP for healthcare and evolving into a comprehensive AWS-based solution for multiple industries.
+This system architecture and these patterns provide a scalable, secure, and efficient foundation for our AI-Powered PDF Processing System, starting with a focused AWS-hosted MVP, progressing through a locally deployed solution for healthcare, and evolving into a comprehensive AWS-based solution for multiple industries.

-[Note: Specific MVP features and implementation details to be added once provided.]